mohammadzainabbas/HumanoidMeshIdentifier/docs/IDEA.md

+## Ideas on how to check for animated humanoid meshes in Blender

 To determine if an animated mesh is humanoid, we can examine its structure and look for features that are typically associated with humanoids.
 A general approach might include:

 1. **Skeleton Structure**: Check if the mesh has a skeleton, and if so, whether the skeleton has joints or bones that match typical humanoid naming conventions or structures (e.g., head, arms, legs).